List of post-confederation Prince Edward Island general elections

-Prior to 1996, PEI used 16 dual-member ridings; the 32 members have sat together since the 1893 abolition of the Legislative Council.
-The boundaries for these ridings were drawn in 1893; a single change was made in 1966 (when the riding of Charlottetown, also known as 5th Queens, was split into two parts).
-In 1996, a court determined that the number of electors varied too much between ridings, and was therefore unconstitutional.
-This resulted in a new set of (single-member) ridings being created.
+Prior to 1996, PEI used 16 dual-member districts; the 32 members have sat together since the 1893 abolition of the Legislative Council as a separate body.
+The boundaries for these districts were drawn in 1893; a single change was made in 1966 (when the riding of Charlottetown, also known as 5th Queens, was split into two parts).
+In 1996, a court determined that the number of electors varied too much between districts, and was therefore unconstitutional.
+This resulted in a redistricting in which a system of single-member districts was created.

 Summary

 The table below shows the total number of seats won by the major political parties at each election (if greater than zero).
 It also shows the percentage of the vote obtained by the major political parties at each election, if greater than 0.1%.
 The winning party's totals are shown in bold.
 To date, no party has formed a government that did not have the largest share of the vote.
 Full details on any election are linked via the year of the election at the start of the row.